DataDog/documentation/content/en/database_monitoring/setup_mongodb/selfhosted.md

 ---

-<div class="alert alert-info">Database Monitoring for MongoDB is in private beta.
+<div class="alert alert-info">Database Monitoring for MongoDB is in public beta.
 If you are interested in participating, reach out to your Datadog Customer Success Manager.</div>

 Database Monitoring provides deep visibility into your MongoDB databases by exposing database metrics, operation samples, explain plans, and events.